-This blood pressure drug contains hydrochlorothiazide, and t may boost the risk for skin cancer.
+This blood pressure drug contains hydrochlorothiazide, and it may boost the risk of skin cancer.

 Hydrochlorothiazide is one of the most commonly used medicines to reduce blood pressure in the US, where over ten million people use the drug annually and in Western Europe.